DHTMLX/docs-todolist/docs/toolbar_api/methods/setlocale_method.md

 ### Description

-@short: Applies the necessary locale to the Toolbar component
+@short: Sets the specified locale for the Toolbar component

 ### Usage